SentinelOne Endpoint Detection and Response

 SentinelOne Endpoint Detection and Response (EDR) is agent-based threat detection software that can address malware, exploits, and insider attacks on your network.

-Configure SentinelOne EDR to Send Logs to InsightIDR
+Configure SentinelOne Endpoint Detection and Response to send data to InsightIDR

 To obtain credentials from SentinelOne: